 How and Why To Hire a Tax Professional

-Why pay a tax preparer?
+Why pay a Tax Professional?
 I can do it myself!

 Whether aggressive or conservative, every tax position should be substantiated with a strong opinion/reasoning for doing so.
 Sure!
 You can do it yourself but you don’t have a client base to draw experience from.
 For example, if none of your clients have received a noticed to check the price regarding their home office deduction in 20 years of practice, you may be able to conclude the IRS isn’t focusing their resources on that issue.
 On the contrary, if you had 6 clients receive notices about a specific deduction or issue, you’ll need a stronger opinion than normal before sending out your paperwork.